 Now that we have defined the ins and outs of the treat bag world, let’s break down the very best dog pouches Australia has to offer.
 We have picked out a selection of excellent, high-quality treat pouches at different price points, shapes and sizes.
 We hope you find the best option for you!

-The Movepeak treat pouch is the premium-quality treat pouch you need at a mid-range price point.
+The Dog Nation treat pouch is the premium-quality treat pouch you need at a mid-range price point.
 It has everything you could want.

 For a start, it is very versatile.
-You can wear it clips onto your belt loops, tie it around your waist, sling it over your shoulder, or as a handbag in your hand.
+You can wear it clips onto your belt loops, tie it around your waist, sling it over your shoulder.

 But the flexibility doesn’t stop there.
-The bag is primarily a pocket for treats but with two inner layers, you can separate different treats or hold other items.
-You can hang small water cups from the sides.
-There is also a place to store poo bags so this is the perfect walking companion.
+The bag is primarily a pocket for treats but with an outside mesh layer with 'draw out' bag technology, it doubles as a great place to store poo bags, making this the perfect walking companion.

-This treat pouch is made of tough Oxford nylon that is easy to clean and entirely scratch-resistant.
+This treat pouch is made of tough materials that are easy to clean and entirely scratch-resistant.
 It is oil-proof and waterproof too.
-The inner linings can be removed for easy cleaning.
-It will surely last you a long time through plenty of use in through every rainstorm and heatwave.
+The inner are waterproof and can be flipped inside out for easy cleaning.
+It will last you a long time through plenty of use in through every rainstorm and heatwave.

-Finally, we love Movepeak’s design.
-It has a two-tone faux denim look that is both full of character and suited in every situation.
+Finally, we love the design.
 With a large capacity for snacks and your other items like your phone and keys, this is the ultimate dog training bag to take on the go!

 The Doog treat pouch is a classic pocket that you need in your life!
 Designed in partnership with professional dog trainers and behaviourists, this treat bag is perfect to use in every situation, at home or on the go.